 Having no access to a drain he needed to install a macerator to pump the water away.
 He also installed a local 15l unvented hot water cylinder underneath the sink.
 To comply with the regulations he knew that there had to be a visible means of discharge (via a standard tundish) but how would the smells be dealt with?
 Hard piping was out of the question (although he had seen that done in many installations) because it contravened the regulations on various counts.
-So in this instance he had to fit a second fully enclosed self sealing valve.
-Two products did the job but why wasn’t there something else out there that would resolve the issue?
-Despite scouring the market and with the help of his local merchants Willbond he could not come up with a viable alternative.
+So in this instance he had to fit a second fully enclosed self sealing valve (see picture left).
+Two products did the job but why wasn’t there something else out there that would resolve the issue as a one product solution?

 Russell can proudly claim that the product is entirely manufactured in the UK and many parts produced locally, and assembled in his home region of Derbyshire.

-The high quality, high grade EPDM sealing diaphragm was carefully tested to ensure that an air tight seal was created to stop the odours coming back up.
+The high quality, high grade EPDM sealing diaphragm (Made by SRM Ltd, a Hatton,Derbyshire based rubber company) was carefully tested to ensure that an air tight seal was created to stop the odours coming back up.
 The shoulder bolt went through several alterations to ensure repeatability of the trigger point of the device.
 Hundreds of tests were carried out to determine the optimal balance between trigger point and an effective seal.
 It has been no easy task to undertake but Russell has stuck to his vision and is now ready to take the product to market.

 To find out more about Russell please view his LinkedIn profile (social media icon in the header)